It's a New Day in Public Health.

 Many countries require specific travel immunizations for visitors such as the yellow fever vaccine.
 Providers interested in administering the yellow fever vaccine need to apply to be approved as a yellow fever vaccine provider and for a yellow fever uniform stamp.
 The uniform stamp allows the approved provider to officially sign the traveler's International Certificate of Vaccination (ICV).
 The ICV records vaccinations received and the signature validates this record.
 Approval as a yellow fever vaccine provider allows the provider to purchase and administer the yellow fever vaccine.

-The yellow fever vaccine is considered safe.
-CDC recommends this vaccine for adults and children 9 months of age and older who will be traveling to high-risk locations.
-Information onyellow fever can be found at cdc.gov/yellowfever/.
+The yellow fever vaccine is considered safe and is recommended for adults and children 9 months of age and older who will be traveling to high-risk locations.
 Yellow fever vaccine may be required for entry into certain countries.
-Yellow fever vaccination requirements and recommendations for specific countries are available on the CDC Travelers' Health page.
-Health care providers and consumers can visit the CDC yellow fever vaccination clinic search page (wwwnc.cdc.gov/travel/yellow-fever-vaccination-clinics/search) to find a clinic offering the yellow fever vaccine.
+Yellow fever vaccination requirements and recommendations for specific countries are available on the Travelers' Health page.
+Health care providers and consumers can visit the yellow fever vaccination clinic search page (yellow fever vaccination clinics) to find a clinic offering the yellow fever vaccine.

 Yellow fever vaccine providers seeking more information may contact Sanofi Pasteur at 1-800-VACCINE (1-800-822-2463) or visit Yellow Fever Vaccine Information - Sanofi U.S.Who Can Apply:

 - Pharmacists with a valid immunization administration certification

 Complete and submit the yellow fever vaccine registration packet via email to ImmunizationsYellowfever@flhealth.gov.